Profile

 Biography

 David T.W.
-Wong, D.M.D., D.M.Sc., is the Felix and Mildred Yip Endowed Chair in Dentistry and a professor in the Section of Biosystems and Function in the Division of Oral and Systemic Health Sciences.
-He is the director of the UCLA Center for Oral/Head and Neck Research.
+Wong, D.M.D., D.M.Sc., is a professor in the Section of Biosystems and Function in the Division of Oral and Systemic Health Sciences.
+He is the director of the UCLA Center for Oral/Head and Neck Oncology Research.
 An active scientist in oral cancer and saliva diagnostics research.
-He has authored over 305 peer reviewed scientific publications.
+He has authored over 320 peer-reviewed scientific publications.
 He is a fellow of the American Association for the Advancement of Sciences (AAAS), past member of the ADA Council of Scientific Affairs and the past president of American Association of Dental Research (AADR).
 Dr. Wong's Lab website (https://www.hspp.ucla.edu).

 Representative Publications